Follow us on social

 These words were written by the American Jewish Committee’s antisemitism expert Kate Aronoff, in 2019.
 She, as the author, was condemning the application of the definition by the Trump administration, which signed an executive order in December of that year that made Title VI of the 1964 Civil Rights Act apply to antisemitic acts defined under the IHRA.

-Many worried that this order, which was signed nearly four years before the October 7, 2023 terrorist attack on Israel by Hamas — and the mass killing, devastation and starvation in Gaza that has followed — would serve to stifle critics of the Israeli government.
+Many worried that this order, which was signed nearly four years before the October 7, 2023 terrorist attack on Israel by Hamas — and the mass killing, devastation and starvation of civilians in Gaza that has followed — would serve to stifle critics of the Israeli government.
 In many ways, as international students in the U.S. have been arrested and threatened with deportation for expressing pro-Palestinian political views, and schools have cracked down on student protesters for fear of getting federal funding yanked, it has.

-Today, the IHRA claims its definition has been adopted by nearly 1,300 entities, including 45 countries, the United States among them, as well as 37 U.S. state governments and 96 U.S. city and county governments.
+Today, the IHRA claims its definition has been adopted by nearly 1,300 entities, including 45 countries, the United States Executive Branch among them, as well as 37 U.S. state governments and 96 U.S. city and county governments.

 So what is the definition?

-“Antisemitism is a certain perception of Jews, which may (emphasis mine) be expressed as hatred toward Jews.
+“Antisemitism is a certain perception of Jews, which may (emphasis) be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”
 It might not be limited to that.
 Is anti-Zionism, antisemitism?
 IHRA’s website attempts to explain: “Manifestations might include the targeting of the state of Israel, conceived as a Jewish collectivity.
 However, criticism of Israel similar to that leveled against any other country cannot be regarded as antisemitic.”
 That language seems ambiguous too.

 The text goes on to cite examples of antisemitism including, “Accusing Jews as a people of being responsible for real or imagined wrongdoing committed by a single Jewish person or group, or even for acts committed by non-Jews.”
 Does criticizing Israel’s government qualify as this?
 Or this other IHRA antisemitism bullet point: “Accusing Jewish citizens of being more loyal to Israel, or to the alleged priorities of Jews worldwide, than to the interests of their own nations.”